igorrosenberg/grails-plugin-uml-class-diagram/README.md

   1. [ *DONE* ] Diagram generation using online [PlantUML server](http://www.plantuml.com/plantuml) (ie no need to rely on plantUML.jar - no local image generation)
   1. [ *DONE* ] Diagrams exposed as specific UmlController (http interface)
   1. [ *DONE* ] Global Class diagrams (layered) for Controllers & Services & other beans (only public methods, no javadoc comments)
+  1. [ *DONE* ] Diagrams exposed as a grails script: "grails to-uml" (cli interface)
   1. [ *DONE* ] Diagram generation in PNG via plantUML.jar from [PlantUML project](http://plantuml.sourceforge.net/)
-  1. [ ONGOING ] Configuration of the data exposed (through an html page)
+  1. [ ONGOING ] Configuration of the data exposed (through an html page, and/or as config properties)
-  1. [TODO] Diagrams exposed as a grails script: "grails to-uml" (cli interface)
-  1. [TODO] Inclusion in standard gdoc process
+  1. [ TODO ] Inclusion in standard gdoc process
-  1. [TODO] Diagram generation using online [yUML](http://www.yuml.me/diagram/scruffy/class/draw) (different syntax)
+  1. [ TODO ] Diagram generation using online [yUML](http://www.yuml.me/diagram/scruffy/class/draw) (different syntax)
-  1. ~~[TODO] Document specifically webapp interfaces (public methods of Controllers, with javadoc, input/output spec?)~~ (currently out of the scope of this UML plugin)
+  1. ~~[ TODO ] Document specifically webapp interfaces (public methods of Controllers, with javadoc, input/output spec?)~~ (currently out of the scope of this UML plugin)

 ## Finished tasks